wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 *Figure 1: Training time comparison.*

 ### Quality metrics
-For compare diferent configuration qualities, I measured following metrics on test split:
+For comparing different configuration qualities, I measured the following metrics on the test split:
 - Loss
 - Perplexity (default one, which is perplexity per token)